JPSieg/MeltR/README.md

 1 0.01050236 0.013298 0.000542719
 ```

 Note, the concentration optimization algorithm, by default allowing the Kd.opt to float, identified an optimal R of ~0.78.
-Since the FAM-RNA strand in each well is estimated at 200 nM, the concentration optimization algorith will adjust the concentration to 200/0.78 = 256 nM.
-We will test the robustness of this estimate by constrianing the Kd.op range of KDs that are more than 10 times less than the FAM-RNA concentraion, using the "low_K" argument.
+Since the FAM-RNA strand in each well is estimated at 200 nM, the concentration optimization algorithm will adjust the concentration to 200/0.78 = 256 nM.
+We will test the robustness of this estimate by constraining the Kd.opt to a range of K<sub>D</sub>s that are more than 10 times less than the FAM-RNA concentration, using the "low_K" argument.
 For example, 1, 0.5, 0.1, and 0.05 nM.
 Note, the mole ratio "R" was labeled "X" in the theory section to avoid confusion with the gas constant.

 ```{r}
 > meltR.F(df, low_K = 1)